 Following a strange and unexpected few years, our team got together to think carefully about what we most wanted our children to achieve during their time with us.
 Our key curriculum goals are based around four areas that we believe will best support our pupils as they move into the next stage of their academic career and, indeed, life.

-Following new government guidance, we worked hard to develop our curriculum drivers.
-These four drivers are what we believe to be the most pertinent issues to our school - the most important factors that influence our planning and curriculum development.
+We have worked hard to develop our curriculum drivers; these four drivers are what we believe to be the most pertinent issues to our school - the most important factors that influence our planning and curriculum development.
 These drivers will be the vehicles for delivering our curriculum, and will be woven throughout our curriculum.
-Our intent is for these drivers to be clear and impactful for all stakeholders; we want our children to be aware of these drivers and to be able to recognise when these are being used throughout the school day.
-We will therefore be promoting these drivers in our classrooms so that our children are aware of their impact and importance.
+Our intention is for these drivers to be clear and impactful for all stakeholders; we want our children to be aware of these drivers and to be able to recognise when these are being used throughout the school day.
+We promote these drivers in our classrooms so that our children are aware of their impact and importance.

 We believe that communication in all forms is a life skill that we want our children to learn and to be able to use confidently; after all, the very first step of everything we teach starts with the ability to communicate - to speak and to listen – effectively.
 We will promote this through emphasising subject specific vocabulary, encouraging the importance of verbalising ideas before putting them onto paper, active learning (e.g. active maths and Kagan structures) and making the most of opportunities for discussion and talk.

 Our children, whilst eager to learn, have historically lacked confidence in making decisions for themselves without adult reassurance.
 We want our children to leave primary school with skills for life, such as problem solving and managing their own learning and individual needs.
 Our curriculum is designed around learning to learn skills, which provide children with opportunities to develop skills such as independence and resilience, and our subject leaders are developing our curriculum with this in mind.